PabloVD/HaloGraphNet/README.md

 - `main.py`: main driver to train and test the network.

+- `params.py`: list of default hyperparameters, to be modified by the user.

 - `hyperparams_optimization.py`: optimize the hyperparameters using optuna.

+- `visualize_graphs.py`: display several halos as graphs.

 In the folder `Source`, several auxiliary routines are defined:

-* `params.py`: basic constants and initialization.
+* `constants.py`: basic constants and initialization.

 * `training.py`: includes routines for training the net.